Liverpool vs Chelsea predictions, team news, betting tips, odds and Bet Builder

 Liverpool

-Striker Alexander Isak and goalkeeper Alisson will be assessed.
-Giorgi Mamardashvili, Mohamed Salah, Hugo Ekitike, Wataru Endo, Conor Bradley and Giovanni Leoni are injured.
+Striker Alexander Isak and goalkeeper Giorgi Mamardashvili have returned to training but Alisson, Mohamed Salah, Hugo Ekitike, Wataru Endo, Conor Bradley and Giovanni Leoni are injured.

 Predicted line-up (4-2-3-1): Woodman; Jones, Van Dijk, Konate, Kerkez; Gravenberch, Szoboszlai; Frimpong, Wirtz, Ngumoha; Gakpo